Emilio Delgado: Early years on Sesame Street (1971–1988)

-On Sesame Street, his character, Luis along with Raul Julia as Rafael, were the first human additions to the original cast.
-Luis was a handyman and an aspiring writer, who debuted on the show in 1971 simultaneously with Julia.
+On Sesame Street, his character Luis, along with Raul Julia as Rafael, were the first human additions to the original cast.
+Luis was a handyman, and an aspiring writer, who debuted on the show in 1971 simultaneously with Julia.
 Together they ran the L&R Fix-It Shop until Julia left the show after one season, and Luis ran the Fix-It Shop alone from then on.

 The enormous popularity of Sesame Street created a barrage of groups providing input on the curriculum in its second season.
 During the season, the program attempted to teach Spanish to children whose mother tongue was English.
 Producer Jon Stone told The Pittsburgh Press that their attempts were "a disaster.
 It was tokenism at best, and condescension at worst."
 For the third season, the show rebooted their efforts, adding Puerto Ricans and Chicanos, and creating new Spanish segments.
 Seven new cast members were added at the start of the season, including Delgado, Panchito Gómez, Raul Julia, and Sonia Manzano.
-Delgado was still enrolled at CalArts, as of casting.
-Delgado's character, Luis, ran "The Fix-It Shop," a repair service on Sesame Street, alongside Julia's Rafael.
+Delgado was still enrolled at CalArts when he was cast.
 The character has been described as the "antithesis" of the Mexican and Latino stereotypes that proliferated television at the time, as he was "an honest, upstanding, hard-working, affable person."
 Delgado expected the role to last one or two seasons.

 Delgado joined the series' live events by at least 1972, when he performed with the Jackson Symphony Orchestra.

-Delgado was named the coordinator of the Children's Television Workshop's Bilingual Task Force, and sent across the country to meet with groups.
+Delgado was named the coordinator of the Children's Television Workshop's Bilingual Task Force, and he was sent across the country to meet with groups.
 The efforts were to lead to further updates to content in season 4.
 He commented in 1972 that the series didn't "teach Spanish, we teach in Spanish."

-Delgado is believed to have played "the same role on U.S. television longer than any other Mexican-American actor," according to CalArts.
+Delgado is believed to have played "the same role on American television longer than any other Mexican-American actor," according to CalArts.

 Later seasons on Sesame Street (1988–2016)

 During Sesame Street's 19th season, first aired in 1988, Luis fell in love with Maria, performed by Sonia Manzano, and married her.
 The characters Luis and Maria taught viewers about Hispanic culture and language throughout their shared run of the show.
-According to Delgado, "to this day, there are fans out there who want to believe that the Luis and Maria wedding episode in 1988 was real, "but the fact of the matter is, it was just terrific acting."
+According to Delgado, "to this day, there are fans out there who want to believe that the Luis and Maria wedding episode in 1988 was real, but the fact of the matter is, it was just terrific acting."

 Delgado later appeared at various pop culture conventions, often under the brand "Humans of Sesame Street".
 Delgado also reprised the role of Luis in the TV special Sesame Street's 50th Anniversary Celebration.

 Delgado also performed in live shows throughout his Sesame Street career, singing the songs of Sesame Street and entertaining thousands of children and their families.